Static Safety Factor (SKR)

 Ball Screw Unit/Bearing Unit(Fixed Side)

-For ball screws and bearings, a static safety factor (fs) derived from the relationship between the calculated maximum axial load and static load rating must be considered.
+For the ball screw and the bearing, a static safety factor fS based on the relationship between the calculated maximum axial load and the static load rating must be considered.
 Vibrations, impacts, or inertia due to starting and stopping may result in an unexpectedly large load.
-Therefore, please confirm that a sufficient static safety factor has been ensured when selecting a model.
-The estimates for the static safety factor based on operating conditions are shown in Table 8.
+Therefore, please confirm that a suffi cient static safety factor has been ensured when selecting a model.
+The estimates of the static safety factor based on operating conditions are given in Table .

 fs Static safety factor